dataloop-ai-joint-dev/.github/profile/README.md

 `Facebook Research` team, with [Weights](https://huggingface.co/spaces/abhishek/StableSAM/blob/main/sam_vit_h_4b8939.pth) from `Hugging Face`.

-The service get an image item, and upload to them all the detected segmentation annotations by the SAM model as polygons, with a `default_label` of `car parts`.
+The service gets an image item and uploads to them all the detected segmentation annotations by the SAM model as polygons, with a `default_label` of `car parts`.

-> **Notice:** The Service `default_label` parameter can be changed form `car parts` to any label.
+> **Notice:** The Service `default_label` parameter can be changed from `car parts` to any label.

+An example of a pipeline that uses this solution can be found under [noimos-dataloop repository](https://github.com/dataloop-ai-joint-dev/noimos-dataloop/tree/master/car-parts-pipeline)
 ### Install the Application
 Please reach out to your Dataloop Customer Success manager to get the FAAS installed in your project.